Single-Node Cloud Resilient Deployment Example Using AWS

 Step 10 - Dynamic Provisioning Storage Class

 Run the storage class YAML.
-This storage class will dynamically provision EBS volumes for use by each of your Nexus Repository pods.
-You must make sure that you have an AWS EBS Provisioner installed in your EKS cluster.
+This storage class will dynamically provision EFS mounts for use by each of your Nexus Repository pods.
+You must make sure that you have an AWS EFS Provisioner installed in your EKS cluster.

 In the AWS console, navigate to EC2 → Volumes.
-Ensure that the EBS volumes are provisioned.
+Ensure that the EFS mounts are provisioned.
 If they are not being provisioned, use the commands below to help determine possible causes:

 Describe your pod